margomerritt/Election_Analysis/README.md

 * The county results were:
 	- Jefferson county received 10.5% of the total votes and 38,855 votes.
 	- Denver county received 82.8% of the total votes and 306,055 votes.
-	- Araphahoe county received 6.7% of the total votes and 24,801 votes.
+	- Arapahoe county received 6.7% of the total votes and 24,801 votes.

 ![votes_per_county](https://user-images.githubusercontent.com/111299372/197276287-d43e88d9-fd82-4244-bee1-e4060e74c675.png)